Since 2017

 Step 9

-10. Now I work with the rested dough.
-I knead briefly, shape into a ball, and divide into 6 equal portions.
+10. Now I work with the dough.
+I knead it a little on the counter, gather it back into a ball and divide it into 6 pieces – each piece will give one flatbread 21 cm in diameter.

 Step 10